 This stuff is amazing!
 I bet if I didn’t point it out, you wouldn’t be able to tell where the filler is, right?
 The DIY wood filler, just like the thread, stains slightly darker than the surrounding wood and it virtually disappears.

 Have I convinced you that you NEED to make your own wood filler?
-It’s sooo easy to make, easy to sand, economical and best of all, will match your furniture project.
+It’s sooo easy to make, easy to sand, economical and best of all, will compliment your furniture project.
 Stop wasting money on store bought wood fillers that don’t match!
 Make your own DIY wood filler!

 DIY Wood Filler Recipe